CLICK HERE to see our current stock of Yamaha U1 pianos

 Yamaha U1 Dimensions

 151cm (w), 121cm (h), 61.5cm (d).
-See below for a detailed profile view.
+See below for my scribbled sketch of the profile view.
 If you think that your house has some tight corners or narrow doorways you can create a cardboard cut out of the below diagram, lie it flat on the floor and then see if you can turn it into the room or around the corners without touching any of the walls.

-Did you know that Yamaha U1s contain an important action component called the “Loop Cord”?
-Well, there are 88 loop cords in a Yamaha U1 and their job is to force each key to spring back to its resting position as quickly as possible after being played.
-(If this is beginning to sound like a boring technical article, please bear with me, it gets much more exciting).
-So getting back to the loops cords… each of the 88 loop cords is made of a simple piece of string that is hooked inside the action and generates the force that springs the key back into place.
-This creates the amazing feeling of a delightfully responsive action that lets one play fast passages of music in a comfortable, musical way.
-Without properly functioning loop cords you are thrust back to the days of sluggish, sloppy actions that hinder one’s progress as a musician.
+There are 88 loop cords in a Yamaha U1 and their job is to force each key to spring back to its resting position as quickly as possible after being played.
+The loop cord is a simple piece of string that is hooked inside the action and generates the force that pulls the key back into place.
+This creates the amazing feeling of a delightfully responsive action that lets you play fast passages of music in a comfortable, musical way.

-NOW THEN… did you know that loop cords have a lifespan of around 20 years?
-Well it’s true.
-After this age they will start popping off one by one until you end up with an uneven, unbalanced, unpredictable action that won’t do justice to the Yamaha U1 or to your piano playing.
+Loop cords have a lifespan of around 20 years.
+After this age they will start snapping off one by one until you end up with an uneven, unbalanced, unpredictable action that won’t do justice to the Yamaha U1 or to your piano playing.